breily/juno/doc/2-configuration.md

     * 'mode': 'dev'
-      => Controls which interface Juno runs - 'dev' runs the development server, 'scgi' runs the SCGI server, 'fcgi' runs the FastCGI server, and 'wsgi' allows you to retrieve an application() object for mod_wsgi.
+      => Controls which interface Juno runs - 'dev' runs the development server, 'scgi' runs the SCGI server, 'fcgi' runs the FastCGI server, 'wsgi' allows you to retrieve an application() object for mod_wsgi, and 'appengine' will run using Google App Engine's run_wsgi_app.

     * 'scgi_port': 8000
       => The port where the SCGI server runs.